• Skip to primary navigation

 (Check out my 2017-18 business goals in this post)

-2017, for me, was a year of Consistency.
+2017, for me, was the Year of Consistency.

 I wanted to challenge myself to create more, to learn more, to attend more events, travel, connect with people, and read.
 The guiding philosophy of my life is to Read, Write, and Travel.
 And so my creative goals at the beginning of the year reflected that desire.